-In this paper we propose Visual Lifting Stable Walking scheme based on a visual servoing concept, utilizing 1-step GA real-time pose tracking method [8], [9].
-We use dual cameras as the humanoid's eyes, to observe a static object that is set in the right front to measure the robot's head pose based on the object through visual pose estimation ([10]-[12]) during walking or just standing (Fig.1). $J(q)^T$ is used in our research to project stabilizing force and torque that is calculated by visual measurement onto each joint, exemplifying the possibility for stable walking by using a dynamical model including various walking gait patterns.
-The decreased robot head may lead to falling to the ground, therefore we use the pose deviation from a desired head pose (height and orientation) to deduce a pulling up force of head by using joint torques, which are calculated through the Jacobian-transpose and lifting force desired by the detected head pose sinking deviation.
+In this paper we propose Visual Lifting Stable Walking scheme based on a visual servoing concept.
+We use cameras as the humanoid's eyes, to observe a static object that is set in the right front to measure the robot's head pose based on the object through visual pose estimation ([8],[9]) during walking or just standing. $J(q)^T$ is used in our research to project stabilizing force and torque that is calculated by visual measurement onto each joint, exemplifying the possibility for stable walking by using a dynamical model including various walking gait patterns.
+The decreased robot head may lead to falling to the ground, therefore we use the pose deviation from a desired head pose (height and orientation) to deduce a pulling force of head by using joint torques, which are calculated through the Jacobine-transpose and lifting force desired by the detected head pose sinking deviation.
 We will introduce this strategy in the following section.